MattWycklendt/ChatApp/README.md

 The core of this was innitially created from: http://socket.io/get-started/chat/

+I created a node.js server and a flask server to experiment with socket.io with different web service frameworks.

 ### Running the node.js express server
 `node` needs to be installed on your maching